Ricardodpalmeida/ricsite/README.md

 ## 🔄 Updating Content

-The site content can be easily updated by modifying the `src/content/profile/data.json` file.
-This file contains all your personal information including:
+The site content can be easily updated by modifying the language-specific JSON files in `src/content/profile/`.
+Each language has its own file:

+- `en.json` - English content
+- `pt.json` - Portuguese content
+- `es.json` - Spanish content
+- `zh.json` - Chinese content

+These files contain all your personal information including:
 - Basic personal info
 - About text
 - Work experience
 - Education
 - Skills
 - Languages
+- UI translations

 ## 🛠️ Git Workflow